 Mixing Iron Sulphate

 Iron sulphate dissolves quite readily.
 As you will generally be mixing in the cooler months I suggest adding a little warm water to speed the dissolving process.
-Once mixed use it within a day or so as the iron will start to oxidise thereby losing its efficacy.
+Once mixed use it the same day as the iron will start to oxidise thereby losing its efficacy.
 It won’t work very well either!!
-If you’re using a watering can to apply to the lawn use a Weed & Feed Sprinkle Bar for even application.
+If you’re using a watering can to apply to the lawn use a Weed & Feed Sprinkle Bar for even application otherwise a knapsack sprayer is the best bet.
 As with all soluble products (like salt) it can be difficult to dissolve the last grain, therefore, I suggest following the procedure below to prevent clogging of the holes in sprinkle bars or spray nozzles or watch the video in the ‘Spraying Fertiliser playlist’

 - Wear rubber or nitrile gloves to prevent staining to hands

 - For ease of weighing you can treat 1 kilo equal to 1.2 litres volume

 - Mix in a different container to the one used to apply the product

 - Mixing with tepid water will help dissolve the product more quickly

 - Now pour your mixture into your watering can or sprayer leaving the last cupful of dregs in the bottom of the bucket

 - This cupful contains the particles that didn’t dissolve and may cause clogging